Environment

 A number of questions included in the Canterbury Wellbeing Survey ask respondents about their satisfaction with various aspects of their everyday life.
 One of these questions asks survey respondents to rate their satisfaction with local community facilities.

 The figure shows differences by ethnicity in the proportion of respondents who indicated that they were satisfied or very satisfied with local community facilities in greater Christchurch.
-The proportion of European and Pacific/Asian/Indian respondents who indicated that they were satisfied or very satisfied with local community facilities increased significantly between 2018 and 2019, and remained statistically similar in 2020.
-However, there was no significant change for Māori respondents during this time.
-The level of satisfaction in 2020 for European respondents is statistically significantly higher than for Pacific/Asian/Indian and Māori respondents (76.8%, 69.0% and 66.7% respectively).
+The proportion of European and Pacific/Asian/Indian respondents who indicated that they were satisfied or very satisfied with local community facilities increased significantly between 2018 and 2019 and remained stable in 2020.
+However, there was no significant change for Māori respondents during this time and the 2022 result suggests an overall pattern of decline in satisfaction with local community facilities for Māori.
+The level of satisfaction in 2022 for European respondents is statistically significantly higher than for Māori respondents (71.1% and 63.4% respectively) although similar to Pacific/Asian/Indian respondents (69.9%).

-The figure shows no statistically significant differences in the proportion of respondents in greater Christchurch who indicated that they were satisfied or very satisfied with local community facilities, by income level in either 2018 or 2019.
-However, in 2020, a significantly lower proportion of those in the lowest income group (<$30,000, 66.5%) indicated that they were satisfied or very satisfied with local community facilities than those in the next lowest income group ($30,000-$60,000, 76.5%) and the highest income group ($100,000+, 79.4%).
+The figure shows that in 2020 and 2022, a significantly lower proportion of those in the lowest income group (<$30,000, 62%, 2022) indicated that they were satisfied or very satisfied with local community facilities compared with those in the highest income group ($100,000+, 74.4%, 2022).
+Broadly, the figure indicates a positive income gradient, with increasing income being associated with higher levels of satisfaction.
 Between 2018 and 2019, the proportion of respondents in greater Christchurch who indicated that they were satisfied or very satisfied with local community facilities increased significantly among those in the lowest and highest income groups.
-This proportion decreased significantly for the lowest income group in 2020 (from 77.1% in 2019 to 66.5% in 2020).
+The proportion satisfied or very satisfied decreased most notably for the lowest income group, between 2019 and 2022 (from 77.1% in 2019 to 62% in 2022).

-The figure shows that the proportion of respondents aged under 65 years with a long-term health condition or disability in greater Christchurch who indicated that they were satisfied or very satisfied with local community facilities, was significantly lower in 2018, 2019, and 2020 than for those without a long-term health condition or disability.
-Respondents aged 65 years and older with a long-term health condition or disability also had significantly lower satisfaction levels compared to those without a long-term health condition or disability in 2019, but not in 2018 or 2020.
-There was no significant difference in satisfaction levels between those with a long-term health condition or disability who were aged under 65 years and those aged 65 years and over at any timepoint.
+The figure shows that the proportion of respondents aged under 65 years with a long-term health condition or disability in greater Christchurch who indicated that they were satisfied or very satisfied with local community facilities, was significantly lower in 2018, 2019, and 2020 than for those without a long-term health condition or disability and lower (but not statistically significantly lower) in 2022.
+Respondents aged 65 years and older with a long-term health condition or disability also had significantly lower satisfaction levels compared to those without a long-term health condition or disability in 2019, but not at any other timepoints.

 Data Sources